Best practices for improving SharePoint and OneDrive migration performance

-This article explains the factors that influence migration speed at each phase while using the SharePoint Online Migration API .
+This article explains the factors that influence performance when migrating content to SharePoint Online and OneDrive.

-Migration speed can be impacted by a number of factors.
+Migration performance can be impacted by network infrastructure, file size, migration time, and throttling.
 Understanding these will help you plan and maximize the efficiency of your migration.

 ||ISO files, video files